Undergraduate History Experience

-At the introductory level, our focus is on teaching you how to identify sources and how they might be useful as evidence — from texts to archaeological artifacts to quantitative data.
+At the introductory level, our focus is on teaching you how to identify sources-from texts to archaeological artifacts to quantitative data-and how to ask critical questions of them to open the past up in all its relevant contexts.

-Whether you're a history major or minor or not, all of our upper-division courses help you acquire a cultural competency in a region of the globe or a specific time period.
-Here, under the guidance of real experts who have worked in these fields, you will learn how to collaborate and incorporate feedback and comments from professors and peers, all while practicing the craft of writing.
+Our upper-division courses not only introduce you to gripping historical topics, but they also equip you to engage with scholarship by articulating biases, theories, assumptions, and the qualities of good and bad arguments.
+Under the guidance of real experts who have worked in these fields, you will learn how to collaborate and incorporate feedback and comments form professors and peers, all while practicing the craft of writing.

-Finally, if you do decide to become a major or minor in history at SLU, you'll learn how to design a research project of your own choosing.
-At this stage, you'll work closely in cooperation with a faculty mentor.
-You'll learn to connect your individual projects to debates within the larger field and communicate your research and interpretation in a substantial written project.
+Finally, history students complete their studies by designing a substantial research project of their own choosing.
+You'll work closely in cooperation with a faculty mentor.
+You will learn to connect your individual projects to debates within the larger field and communicate your research and interpretation in a seminar paper and oral presentation.

 The graduate program in history at Saint Louis University is one of the oldest in the country, granting its first Ph.D. in 1919.
 Today we continue that tradition of excellence by training students in a variety of historical fields.